Skip to Content

 Water Dish Placement and Cleaning

-Place it in the cooler side of the cage to keep water fresh longer.
+Placement matters—nestle the water dish on the cooler side of the enclosure to keep water fresh and prevent rapid evaporation.

 Topic Do’s Don’ts